dustinpfister/blog_posts/_posts/threejs-materials-transparent.md

 ### 1.1 - The visible property of the Object3d class

 If I want to just make a mesh object, or just about any display object based off of object3d not visible for a while I can always just set the [visible boolean of the object](/2021/05/24/threejs-object3d-visible/) to false.
+There are also a number of other topics to cover when it comes to making an object completely not visible or not.
+There is just setting the visible boolean to false, but in some cases it might be a better idea to swap objects from a group that is attached to the scene and another group that is not that acts as a pool of sorts.
+In any case all of this is outside the scope of this post, here I assume that you just want to play around with the opacity of a material.

 ### 1.2 - Version Numbers matter with three.js